timbru31/PickupArrows/README.md

 *Note: If there is a player with the appropriate permissions in range, the arrow is collectable by anyone.
 This plugin does not allow control of who can pickup the arrows.*

-range (10.0): Size of the bounding box, in meters, a player must be from the skeleton in order to change the arrow pickupability.
+range (10.0): Size of the bounding box, in meters, a player must be from the shooter in order to change the arrow pickupability.

 debug (false): Set to true for debug messages.